PowChow/datacamp_catDecisionTree/chapter1.md

 - blood type, and
 - marital status

 As a data scientist, you will may need to translate categorical variables into numerical variables for analysis, visualization, and modeling.
+Many python packages are not able to analyze categorical values in string format.

 Explore the `cars` data: